altankurt/altankurt.com/README.md

 # altankurt.dev

 A dynamic website and blog platform built with Next.js, offering rich content and user experience.
+This platform leverages the power of modern JavaScript and React to offer a rich content and user experience, with optimized performance, SEO-friendly pages, and a modular architecture for scalable development.

 ## Table of Contents